llenroc/powerbi-embedded/README.md

 * How is a user determined?
 The username property in the access token is optional and is just an arbitrary string.

-The user property in the access token is irrelevant for billing.
-The only thing that appears to matter is the browser session (a new browser session is an additional Power BI Embedded session).
+*The user property in the access token is irrelevant for billing.
+The only thing that appears to matter is the browser session (a new browser session is an additional Power BI Embedded session) and going beyond the 1 hour time limit (though the access token can be granted a custom period of time, it doesn't seem to matter with regards to billing).*

 * If a new access token is generated for the same "user" does that charge as a new session?

-It doesn't appear to matter whether the access token is new or not, it still only seems to bill as a single session when it is from the same browser session.
+*It doesn't appear to matter whether the access token is new or not, it still only seems to bill as a single session when it is from the same browser session.*

 * If the user checks multiple different reports does that bill as separate sessions?

-No, I tested separate reports under the same collection and workspace and it did not bill as separate sessions.
+*No, I tested separate reports under the same collection and workspace and it did not bill as separate sessions.*

 * Is there any way using the PowerBI API to get the # of sessions?
 Or is the only way in the Azure portal?

-So far I have only been able to find this in the Azure portal.
-It seems to update after several minutes.
+*So far I have only been able to find this in the Azure portal.
+It seems to update after several minutes.*